 Canned beans and pulses can be cheap to buy, however buying them dried means you can add them into a pressure cooker without the hassle of having to cook them.
 Unprepared, uncanned beans are a lot cheaper to buy and taste just as good, and even better when cooked in a pressure cooker.
 All you have to remember is to thoroughly rinse lentils, pulses and rice!,

 Pressure cookers use much less water than needed in slow cookers or boiling water on the hob, the more you use your pressure cooker the more water you will save, in turn.
 Compared to ordinary cooking, you save water, save the energy to heat all the water to boiling point and save considerable energy in cooking time.
 With all of the benefits of cooking with a pressure cooker, this handy appliance is worth every penny.
-The Prestige Pressure Cooker can last over 25-years with a little tender love and care along the way.
+A Prestige Pressure Cooker can last over 25-years with a little tender love and care along the way.
 You can also enjoy a lifetime guarantee with Prestige.